 COVID-19 and financial markets

+The combination of measures by the European Central Bank (EC) and hopeful reports on vaccines are positive signals for further economic recovery in 2021.
 In response to the rising number of infections due to the COVID-19 pandemic, in 2020 many governments around the world introduced lockdowns and other measures to limit gatherings of people.
 There are still considerable market uncertainties because of this, and the consequences of governments’ COVID-19 measures on further economic development are difficult to predict.
 The Board will continue to monitor developments closely.

 Search for yield